RedFly Marketing LTD. Search Engine Marketing, SEO and PPC Management

 Create Your First Ad Group – Keywords and Ads

-Although AdWords allows you to setup many different ad groups (a list of keywords and corresponding ads) that all fall under the same campaign settings (such as language and location targeting), since this is your very first AdWords campaign you will start with just one ad group and one text ad.
+Although Google Ads allows you to setup many different ad groups (a list of keywords and corresponding ads) that all fall under the same campaign settings (such as language and location targeting), since this is your very first Google Ads campaign you will start with just one ad group and one text ad.
 Only create more ad groups when you are ready to move on to our next article “How To Build Your Basic Keywords List“.

 Create an ad